Andrew Roraback: Personal life

 Roraback is married to Kara Dowling.
-They have a son named Andrew Kevin Raraback who was born around 2009.
+They have a son named Andrew Kevin Roraback who was born around 2009.
 They lived in Goshen, Connecticut, but later moved to Litchfield by 2019.

 He is an Episcopalian.
 He is a member of the Torrington Historical Society, the Goshen Historical Society, and the Yale Club of Northwestern Connecticut.
-He was served as president of the Litchfield County University Club.
+He served as president of the Litchfield County University Club.